How To Boil Perfect Eggs

 - Using a slotted spoon, drop your eggs into the pot gently being careful not to crack them.

-- Remove the eggs with a slotted spoon and transfer to a bowl of cold water to stop the cooking process.
+- Remove the eggs with a slotted spoon and transfer them to a bowl of cold water to stop the cooking process.

 - If you are serving them immediately, run them under cold water so the shells are easier to handle.